fnordemann/ResilientProcessExecution/README.md

 - Eureka-LGCS: http://localhost:8050

 ### Process and service logs
-Process and service opertion can be examined from logs at:
+Process and service operation can be examined from logs at:

     logs -> xyz-service.txt